Energy Efficiency Advice

 You may be eligible for a grant to improve the energy efficiency of your home.

-Lincs 4 Warmer Homes is a partnership between local authorities across the region offering energy efficiency improvements and advice
+Lincs 4 Warmer Homes is a partnership between local authorities across the region offering energy efficiency improvement grants and advice.

-Simple Energy Advice has information on energy efficiency and grants, including the Energy Company Obligation and the Green Homes Grant.
+Simple Energy Advice has information on energy efficiency and grants, including the Energy Company Obligation.
 It also has information specifically for landlords and for tenants.

 Useful information on energy efficiency